awav/gambit/README.md

 JAX, TensorFlow and PyTorch offer evaluations on GPU and CPU devices with fully materialized tensors.
 If user's program cannot allocate memory for a tensor, usually it crashes with out-of-memory error (OOM).
 User could prevent the OOM behavior by splitting arrays into slices (blocks or tiles), treating these slices independently, and evaluating operations in a lazy and distributed manner, engaging all available devices.
 If an operation cannot be applied to all slices at once, a user can decide to cache slices and run the operation sequentially on a subset.
 Of course, the latter approach might run slower.
 However, the benefit of that approach is that the code would be feasible to run even under hard resource constraints.

 Matrix multiplication is a perfect example for a map-reduce scheme.
-For a given matrix $A$, N-by-D size, and a matrix $B$, D-by-M size, matrix multiplication as mentioned earlier costs $\mathcal{O}(NDM)$ and because each element $C_{i,j}$ of the output matrix $C = A \times B$ is independent of other elements, this operation is highly parallelizable.
+For a given matrix $A$, N-by-D size, and a matrix $B$, D-by-M size, matrix multiplication as mentioned earlier costs $O(NDM)$ and because each element $C_{i,j}$ of the output matrix $C = A \times B$ is independent of other elements, this operation is highly parallelizable.
 GPU-accelerated libraries CUDA and MAGMA have super-efficient implementation for this op.
 The pitfall is in a GPU memory limitation.
 For matrices with large N, D or M temporary computations will not fit into the GPU memory.

 ## Notes on building TF/XLA